 Cooper:(amused) Cap's got a case of the heebie jeebies.

 Conveniently Interrupted Document: At the beginning of the film, the ship receives part of a signal from the titular vessel containing a message in Latin.
 As the signal is partly corrupted, they initially take the message to be "Liberate me" - "save me."
 Upon acquiring the full signal and inspecting it closer, they find that the message is actually "Libera te tutemet ex inferis" - "Save yourself from Hell."

 Conveniently Precise Translation: Subverted.
 The distress signal sent by the titular starship contains the Latin phrase liberate me ("save me").
 It was later realized that the message was libera te tutemet ex inferis ("save yourself from Hell").

-Cosmic Horror Story: Hell is the easiest way for the characters to describe whatever it was the Event Horizon passed through, but some elements suggest it just might be far, far worse.
+Cosmic Horror Story: Hell is the easiest way for the characters to describe whatever it was the Event Horizon passed through:

 Dramatic Thunder: IN SPACE!!
 Lightning illuminates the ship interiors occasionally, justified in that the ship is in a decaying orbit around Neptune which has storms with wind speeds up to 2000 km/h.
 The ship is already in the upper thermosphere and continues falling deeper into the atmosphere over the course of the film.

 Expy: Universal Orlando's annual Halloween Horror Nights event had the haunted house "Interstellar Terror" in 2008, which the Art & Development team proudly admitted was directly inspired by Event Horizon: the first interstellar star ship disappears, then reappears several years later orbiting the moon.
 You go aboard and find that an alien artifact the crew found has driven them into homicidal insanity.